iamb is now accepting applications from curators for the following dates in 2020:

 • Heavy promotion to an engaged customer base via marketing channels that include Facebook (1397), Twitter (672), Instagram (900), and email (647 subscribers with a 12-mo average open rate of 26%).
 The curator & artist(s) will also be featured on the City Books website.
 This might be in the form of bios and 1-2 photos; I haven’t sorted the website part out yet, but that content would probably remain evergreen and not be taken down.
 In the six months prior to Mar 2019, our website had an average of 964 visits per month from an average of 487 unique visitors.

 • An opening or closing event with light food & non-alcoholic beverages paid for by City Books.
-City Books’ insurance doesn’t allow alcohol on the premises, whether served or BYOB.
-If the curator & artist(s) want to serve alcohol, they will need to provide CB with a 24-hr insurance certificate for alcohol consumption.
-These are available online for about $50.
-But, there are plenty of bar/brew pubs/restaurants nearby that would be delighted to host a post-party.
+Wine is permitted but must be provided by the artist(s)/curator.
+Similarly, there are plenty of bar/brew pubs/restaurants nearby that would be delighted to host a post-party.

-• Opening or closing events can be scheduled on Saturday evenings from 7:00-8:00 PM.
-There is also a possibility of scheduling a formal Artist(s) Talk during the exhibition run, but that will be determined solely by the existing CB events schedule.
+• Either opening OR closing events can be scheduled on Saturday evenings from 7:00-8:30 PM.
+There is also a possibility of scheduling a formal Artist(s) Talk during the exhibition run, but that will be determined solely by the existing CB events schedule–and arrangements must be made at the time the show is scheduled.
 Artists and curators are always encouraged to speak informally at openings/closings.

 • Shows will last 8 weeks unless otherwise noted.
 Regular gallery hours coincide with City Books business hours: Tue-Fri 11-6, Sat & Sun 12-5.
 Closed Mon.